top of page

 Don in his element - smiling while flying

-He was always at the airport working, restoring airplanes.
 He owned and safely flew many planes through the years.
-He even refurbished an old plane in the old church building!
+He even refurbished an old plane in our old church building in Morrisonville!
+Don won an award in 1986 at the EAA Oshkosh Air Show (Best of Type) for the 1949 Aeronca Champ he rebuilt.
 He flew as often as he could.
-And he would buzz the house and tip the wings, saying ‘hello’ to me as I was hanging up clothes.
+Sometimes he would buzz the house and tip the wings, saying ‘hello’ to me as I was hanging up clothes.
 The kids would run out and wave to the plane.
-They knew it was Dad.
+They knew it was their dad.

 A New Career